istresearch/scrapy-cluster/README.md

 8.  `./run_offline_tests.sh` to run offline tests.
 9.  `./run_online_tests.sh` to run online tests (relies on kafka, zookeeper, redis).

+### Dev Branch Note

+You will need to install the development release of `scutils 1.2` via `cd utils; python setup.py install` in order to run Scrapy Cluster 1.2

 ## Documentation

 Please check out the work in progress [Scrapy Cluster 1.2 documentation](http://scrapy-cluster.readthedocs.org/en/dev/) for more information on how everything works!